aws-samples/unified-log-aggregation-and-analytics/README.md

 46.99.153.40 - - [29/Jul/2021:15:32:33 +0000] "GET / HTTP/1.1" 200 173 "-" "Mozilla/5.0 (Windows NT 6.1; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.103 Safari/537.36"
 ```

+The following is our output:

 ```json
 {
     "logs" : "46.99.153.40 - - [29/Jul/2021:15:32:33 +0000] \"GET / HTTP/1.1\" 200 173 \"-\" \"Mozilla/5.0 (Windows NT 6.1; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.103 Safari/537.36\"",
 }
 ```

-> Notes: Lambda function can be enhanced to extract out timestamp, HTTP, browser information from the log data and store them as seperate attributes in the JSON document.
+> Notes: We can enhance the Lambda function to extract the timestamp, HTTP, and browser information from the log data, and store them as separate attributes in the JSON document.

 ### Amazon ECS

-In case of Amazon ECS we use `FireLens` to send logs directly to Kinesis Data Firehose.
-FireLens is a container log router for Amazon ECS and AWS Fargate that gives you extensibility to use the breadth of services at AWS or partner solutions for log analytics and storage.
+In the case of Amazon ECS, we use FireLens to send logs directly to Kinesis Data Firehose.
+FireLens is a container log router for Amazon ECS and AWS Fargate that gives you the extensibility to use the breadth of services at AWS or partner solutions for log analytics and storage.

 ![ecs](images/ecs.svg)

-Above architecture hosts firelens as a side car which collect logs from the main container running `httpd` application and send them to Kinesis Data Firehose.
+The architecture hosts FireLens as a sidecar, which collects logs from the main container running an httpd application and sends them to Kinesis Data Firehose and streams to Amazon OpenSearch Service.
+The AWS CDK script provided as part of this solution deploys a httpd container hosted behind an Application Load Balancer.
+The `httpd` logs are pushed to Kinesis Data Firehose (`ecs-logs-delivery-stream`) through the FireLens log router.

 ### Amazon EKS

-When the recent annoucement of Fluent Bit for Amazon EKS, we no longer need to run a sidecar to route container logs from EKS pods running on AWS Fargate.
-With the new built-in logging support, you select where you want to send your data and logs are routed to a destination of your choice.
-Under the hood, EKS on Fargate uses a version of Fluent Bit for AWS, an upstream conformant distribution of Fluent Bit managed by AWS.
+With the recent announcement of Fluent Bit support for Amazon EKS, you no longer need to run a sidecar to route container logs from Amazon EKS pods running on Fargate.
+With the new built-in logging support, you can select a destination of your choice to send the records to.
+Amazon EKS on Fargate uses a version of Fluent Bit for AWS, an upstream conformant distribution of Fluent Bit managed by AWS.

 ![eks](images/eks.svg)

-CDK script provided part of this article deploys `nginx` container hosted behind an internal application loadbalancer. `nginx` container logs gets pushed to Kinesis Data Firehose (`eks-logs-delivery-stream`) through Fluent Bit plugin.
+The AWS CDK script provided as part of this solution deploys an `NGINX` container hosted behind an internal Application Load Balancer.
+The `NGINX` container logs are pushed to Kinesis Data Firehose (`eks-logs-delivery-stream`) through the Fluent Bit plugin.

 ### Amazon Lambda

-For Lambda functions we will use `Amazon Lambda extension` to send logs directly to Kinesis Data Firehose.
-We `DENY` the logs from being written to the AWS Cloudwatch service.
+For Lambda functions, you can send logs directly to Kinesis Data Firehose using the Lambda extension.
+You can deny the records being written to Amazon CloudWatch.

 ![lambda](images/lambda.svg)

-Once deployed the overall flow looks like below:
+After deployment, the workflow is as follows:

-* On start-up, the extension subscribes to receive logs for Platform and Function events.
-* A local HTTP server is started inside the external extension which receives the logs.
+1. On startup, the extension subscribes to receive logs for the platform and function events.
+A local HTTP server is started inside the external extension, which receives the logs.
-* The extension also takes care of buffering the recieved log events in a synchronized queue and writing it to AWS Kinesis Firehose via direct PUT records.
+2. The extension buffers the log events in a synchronized queue and writes them to Kinesis Data Firehose via PUT records.
+3. The logs are sent to downstream systems.
+4. The logs are sent to Amazon OpenSearch Service.

-> Note: Firehose stream name gets specified as an environment variable (AWS_KINESIS_STREAM_NAME).
+The Firehose delivery stream name gets specified as an environment variable (`AWS_KINESIS_STREAM_NAME`).

-Since we are interested in only capturing the execution logs of the lambda function, the data transformer will filter out the logs of type `function` before saving it to Elasticsearch.
+For this solution, because we’re only focusing on collecting the run logs of the Lambda function, the data transformer of the Kinesis Data Firehose delivery stream filters out the records of type `function ("type":"function")` before sending it to Amazon OpenSearch Service.

-Here is a sample input and output for the data transformer:
+The following is a sample input for the data transformer:

-**Input**

 ```json
 [